freenet/freenet-core/apps/freenet-ping/README.md

 ## Prerequisites

-- Install the latest version of Rust and Cargo (for Windows see [here](https://rustup.rs/)):
+- If necessary install the latest version of Rust and Cargo (for Windows see [here](https://rustup.rs/)):

   ```bash